Arnav710/cse150a/README.md

 - Ensembling different kinds of models to see the effect on performance
 - Experimenting with different embeddings for the feature vectors that better capture semantic meaning
 - Looking for better evaluation metric

+## References

+1. Used Perplexity to come up with a better evaluation function.
+The evaluation function we were using initially looked at the word overlap between the doctor's response and the model prediction.
+Simply looking at word overlap is misleading though and does not take into account any form of semantic meaning.
+Using Perplexity we switched over to a new evalutation function that uses Hugging Face's sentence_transformers library to convert the sentences into vectors and then uses the cosine similarity metric to assess similarity.